Ryan Murphy Reveals Why ‘Feud’ Is His ‘Love Letter To The Academy Awards’

 Ryan Murphy Says Feud Allowed Him To Create His “Love Letter” To The Oscars

-Viewers might have expected the 1963 Academy Awards to come later in the season, possibly as the season finale, but Ryan Murphy tells The Hollywood Reporter that he had a definite plan for how he wanted Feud to go through this season.
+Viewers might have expected the 1963 Academy Awards to come later in the season, possibly as the season finale, but Ryan Murphy told the Hollywood Reporter that he had a definite plan for how he wanted Feud to go through this season.
 In his mind, the Oscars wasn’t the climax of the Crawford and Davis feud.
 The series creator always felt that the 35th Academy Awards drama was just the middle of the Feud story, because the conflict between Crawford and Davis continues on long after that, until it ends with the passing of Joan Crawford in 1977.

 Still to come on Feud, there’s the story behind Hush… Hush, Sweet Charlotte, a film Bette Davis and Ms. Crawford made together in spite of their rivalry, and Ryan Murphy suggests that may be an even more dramatic incident than the ’63 Oscars.